Tate Britain, London

-The Tate Britain in London is a museum, part of the Tate network, especially dedicated to British art from the 16th century to the present day.
+The Tate Britain in London is a museum, part of the Tate network, specially dedicated to British art from the 16th century to the present day.

 History and building

-Situated near the River Thames in the southern part of the City of Westminster, the building that accommodates the Tate Britain today once was the home of the National Gallery of British Art, inaugurated in 1898, and that in 1932 changed its name to Tate Gallery.
+Situated near the River Thames in the southern part of the City of Westminster, the building that accommodates the Tate Britain today, inaugurated in 1898, once was the home of the National Gallery of British Art, which changed its name to Tate Gallery in 1932.

 In 2000, after the construction of the Tate Modern, Tate’s collection of modern art was moved to the new venue and the original gallery eventually adopted the current name, Tate Britain.